kurator-org/kurator-web/README.md

 #### Deploying to Tomcat ####

 The maven package goal will create a war file by default that can be deployed to Tomcat 8.
 JAVA_HOME must be set to point to an installation of Java 8 prior to deployment.

-If you plan on using MySQL as the production database comment out the two lines in conf/application.conf that configure the h2 database and enable the commented lines for mysql configuration instead.

-Before deployment you must create the kurator user and database with privileges in MySQL:

-    CREATE DATABASE kurator;
-    GRANT ALL PRIVILEGES ON kurator.* TO 'kurator'@'localhost' IDENTIFIED BY 'password';

 Once you have configured the database and JAVA_HOME variable deploy the war file to your tomcat webapps directory.